tigris/pin_payment/README.md

 the API, I think we can safely assume it will always give the same output for the same input, and I don't really want to spam their service every time someone runs the test suite.
 Nor do I want to hard code my test API keys or expect every developer to create a pin account.

+Having said that, you can simply jump into `test/test_helper.rb` and comment out the line that sets up fakeweb, then you can uncomment the lines below that and put your own pin.net.au test API keys into the code and run the tests.
+Note however that this will create a large amount of customers and charges in your test dashboard on pin.net.au.

 Suggestions on improvement here are welcome though.

 ## Contributing